 But let’s face it, at the end of a hectic work day, I’m tired.
 And often, the last thing I feel like doing is getting fancied up to go out for an official “date-night”.
 At my house, we have a thing called “Friday Tired”.
 It’s that kind of bone weary exhaustion that you get after a long week of non-stop work, appointments, tasks, to-do lists….you know what I mean.
 On Friday night, all I want to do is put on my comfy clothes and stop moving for awhile.
 And maybe drink some wine, too. 🙂

 But date-night does not always have to mean going out.
 In fact, this year on Valentines’ Day, my hubby and I were both fighting off colds, and were just tired and worn-down.
 So we decided to skip our typical “dress-up and go out someplace nice for dinner” type of celebration of past years.

 I used my ordinary white dinner plates.
 All my everyday dishes are white, plus I have some white china and some white ironstone.
 I only collect white dishes these days, because it’s so versatile.
 It works for our ordinary weeknight dinners, and also for holidays or special occasions.
 You can get a completely different look based on what you pair it with.

-Here, I dug out the red chargers from my Christmas boxes.
-The Valentine dessert plates are disposable and left over from a previous year.
-I only had a couple left, but it was perfect for this low-key dinner for two.
+Using cloth napkins makes your dinner at home feel more special, almost as if you were eating out in a fancy restaurant.
 I have a couple dozen plain white cloth napkins that I use for special occasions and holidays.
 Again, the white goes with anything, washes up easily, is wrinkle resistant, and can be folded in many different ways to achieve the look you want.
 They really are a good investment if you like to set a pretty table.

 I finished up the look with a variety of different candles I had on hand, some salt and pepper “love-birds” from my china cabinet, and a simple little easel left from my son’s graduation party a few years ago.
 It was a cute way to record our menu, add a special touch to the table, and also serve as a fun way to document our special night in the photos for future memories. ❤️

 My husband and I both agreed– our Valentine’s Day date-night at home was a big success.